Space tether: Micrometeorites and space junk

 Large pieces of junk would still cut most tethers, including the improved versions listed here, but these are currently tracked on radar and have predictable orbits.
-A tether could be wiggled to dodge known pieces of junk, or thrusters used to change the orbit, avoiding a collision.
+Although thrusters could be used to change the orbit of the system, a tether could also be temporally wiggled in the right place, using less energy, to dodge known pieces of junk.

 Radiation

 Radiation, including UV radiation tend to degrade tether materials, and reduce lifespan.
 Tethers that repeatedly traverse the Van Allen belts can have markedly lower life than those that stay in low earth orbit or are kept outside Earth's magnetosphere.

 Construction

 Properties of useful materials

 Tether properties and materials are dependent on the application.
 However, there are some common properties.
 To achieve maximum performance and low cost, tethers would need to be made of materials with the combination of high strength or electrical conductivity and low density.
 All space tethers are susceptible to space debris or micrometeoroids.
 Therefore, system designers will need to decide whether or not a protective coating is needed, including relative to UV and atomic oxygen.
-Research is being conducted to assess the probability of a collision that would damage the tether.